saigerutherford/saigerutherford/README.md

 ### Hi there.
 I'm Saige, like the spice and wiseman 👋

-🧠  Postdoc studying value-based machine learning in healthcare.
+🧠  Postdoc working in machine learning for healthcare.

 🇺🇸  American living in Germany.

-🌱  Currently learning: Algorithmic fairness, AI for social good, causality.
+🌱  Currently learning: German, causal models, algorithmic fairness.

 💬  Love to talk about: meditation, computer science, cognitive neuroscience, open science.